 If changing weight digits can still be seen, check the contrast and backlight settings in setup.
 Moving the terminal to a very bright environment may help to navigate setup easier.

-If no changing digits can be seen, proceed to the Power Test.
+If no changing digits can be seen, proceed to the On/Off key test.